plotly/documentation/README.md

 ```

 Notes:
-* notice the malarkey in the sign in line. `run.py` does a language-dependent replacement of the sign-in line to create that nice django templating we're all accostomed to at this point.
+* notice the malarkey in the sign in line. `run.py` does a language-dependent replacement of the sign-in line to create that nice django templating we're all accustomed to at this point.
 It also fills in an appropriate username, like 'Python-API' for `script.py` examples and the appropriate api-key.
 This is the small caveat, strictly, you need a valid username and api-key to run *any* of the `script.ext` files, but since we just replace this line, as long as `run.py` can match the first 7 characters of the sign in, the rest of the line doesn't really matter.
 E.g., you could write, `sign_in!!!!!!!!!!!!HHHSSDHSDFHSDFHS!!!` and everything would be totally indifferent.
 * note the use of '>>>filename<<<'.
-This is some quick templating that happens to make sure the 'id' for the folders is indeed the filame used in the `script.ext` files.
+This is some quick templating that happens to make sure the 'id' for the folders is indeed the filname used in the `script.ext` files.
 Bottom-line, don't write `this-cool-example-i-just-wrote`.
-Instead write `>>>filename<<<`, and `run.py` will fill the appropriate exmaple name in for you.
+Instead write `>>>filename<<<`, and `run.py` will fill the appropriate example name in for you.

 ## Adding an Example